Financial Aid for Part-Time Students

 Alternative Student Loans: These loans are private, educational loans deferred in most cases until 6 months following graduation, available to matriculating undergraduates enrolled at least half-time.
 Interest rates are variable and interest accrues during the in-school period.
 Loans are credit-based and cosigners may be required depending upon borrower's credit history.
 More information on alternative student loans is available at www.arcadia.edu/financingoptions.

 - The Yellow Ribbon Program: Arcadia is a participating Yellow Ribbon institution.
 The Yellow Ribbon GI Education Enhancement Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows post-secondary institutions in the United States to voluntarily enter into an agreement with the V.A.
 (Veteran's Administration) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.
-The V.A. will reimburse up to $17,500/year for tuition and fees at Pennsylvania schools.
+The V.A. will reimburse up to $19,198/year for net tuition and fees ("net" tuition fees is the amount after institutional merit scholarships are deducted) at Pennsylvania schools for 2013-14, for those at 100% benefit level.
 Arcadia and the V.A. will cover the remaining balance after that for tuition, along with the V.A. (each contributing 50% of the remaining amount as a match).
 The Yellow Ribbon Program is available to undergraduate and graduate students.

 Please remember that you must be eligible for the Post-9/11 GI Bill at the 100% rate to be considered for the Yellow Ribbon Program.
 You must also notify the Office of Financial Aid at the time you apply for financial aid by notating on the Arcadia University Financial Aid Application that you qualify for Yellow Ribbon Program benefits.
 Failure to notify the Financial Aid Office before you are awarded other financial aid could impede your eligibility for Yellow Ribbon benefits.
 If you receive any merit scholarship, grant or Graduate Assistantship, the monetary value of these awards will be null and void if you qualify for Yellow Ribbon benefits since these typically apply toward tuition costs only.
 More information is available at: http://www.gibill.va.gov/GI_Bill_Info/CH33/Yellow_ribbon.htm.